ChrisH2727/Milestone-2/TEST.md

   *fig (above) Only one non project day selected*

-#### 2.1.8.1 Help to enter task data will will be available on request at any time
+#### 2.1.8.1 Help to enter task data will be available on request at any time

 #### 2.1.8.2 Help to interpret charts will be available on request at any time